Cheapest electric car in Australia

 According to a report by industry research firm Energeia, both the price and the range of electric vehicles will match petrol-powered cars in Australia within a decade.

-As that playing field levels, EV sales will quickly rise, their report predicts, with electric cars making up 100 per cent of new-vehicle sales by the mid 2040s, and reaching price parity with petrol vehicles in the early, or possibly mid, 2020s.
+As that playing field levels, EV sales will quickly rise, their report predicts, with electric cars making up 100 per cent of new-vehicle sales by the mid 2040s, and reaching price parity with petrol vehicles in the mid-2020s.

 In short, you’re going to buy an EV one day, it seems, but it will be a lot cheaper, and possibly more practical, if you wait a while.

-If you’re in a hurry to buy one and start saving the planet now, however, the bargain choice EV is clearly to be found at your Hyundai dealer.
+If you’re in a hurry to buy one and start saving the planet now, however, the bargain choice EV is clearly to be found at your MG dealer.